 Upon receipt of the Token Request, the Authorization Server MUST return either a successful response or an error response that corresponds to the received Authorization Code.

 After receiving and validating a valid and authorized Token Request from the Client, the Authorization Server returns a successful response that includes an ID Token and an Access Token.
 The parameters in the successful response are defined in Section 4.1.4 of OAuth 2.0 [RFC6749].
+A successful response uses the application/json media type.

 The OAuth 2.0 response parameter token_type MUST be set to Bearer, as specified in OAuth 2.0 Bearer Token Usage [RFC6750], unless another Token Type has been negotiated with the Client.
 Servers SHOULD support the Bearer Token Type; use of other Token Types is outside the scope of this specification.